 - Physical trauma, including a car accident, a gunshot wound, and yes, getting their tongue forcibly removed.

 - Brain injury, particularly affecting the frontal and temporal lobes, and the left side of the brain.
 This can be an extension of physical trauma, but it can also result from asphyxiation, stroke, and other illnesses.
-(There are more specifics to this, so here’s a Healthline article to get your research started if you want to go this route!)

 - Neurological disorders, such as Autism, ADHD, learning disorders, and some forms of epilepsy.